 - Four laboratory spaces, including a sample storage lab and a clean lab for genomics research

 Research areas and outcomes

-Research at the Ontario Beef Research Centre in Elora focuses on feed, nutrition, reproduction and performance.
-See the list of current research studies.
+Research at the Ontario Beef Research Centre in Elora leads to improved growth and efficiency and productive, healthy herds.
+Areas of research include animal health and welfare, feed, nutrition, genetics and genomics, management and technology, reproduction, behaviour and performance.
+See current research studies.

 Please contact the research station outreach coordinator for more information:

 Take a virtual tour of the Ontario Beef Research Centre - Elora